zitadel/zitadel-charts/examples/3-cockroach-insecure/README.md

 kubectl port-forward svc/my-zitadel 8080
 ```

-Now, open http://localhost:8080 in your browser and log in with the following credentials:
+Now, open http://127.0.0.1.sslip.io:8080 in your browser and log in with the following credentials:

-**Username**: zitadel-admin@zitadel.localhost
+**Username**: zitadel-admin@zitadel.127.0.0.1.sslip.io
 **Password**: Password1!